Thomas Solomon (art dealer): Life and career

-Solomon received a B.A. from Sarah Lawrence College, then directed White Columns, the New York alternative art space.David Colker (November 19, 1989), Gallery in a Garage: Second-Generation Art Entrepreneur Thomas Solomon Shuns Tradition and Displays Artwork in a Space that Opens on an Alley Los Angeles Times.
+Solomon received a B.A. from Sarah Lawrence College, then directed White Columns, the New York alternative art space.
 In 1985, he curated his first show in Europe, an exhibition of 40 New York artists titled A Brave New World, A New Generation, at the Charlottenborg Exhibition Hall in Copenhagen.
 After that, he migrated to the West Coast where he next curated shows for the Piezo Electric Gallery in Venice.

 In 2002, he curated an exhibition at the newly established Pasadena Museum of California Art, the inaugural show titled Beyond Boundaries: Bay Area Conceptual Art of the Nineteen-Seventies.

 Thomas Solomon's Garage

-In 1988, Solomon started his own gallery in a two-car West Hollywood garage down an alley, called The Garage.David Colker (November 19, 1989), Gallery in a Garage: Second-Generation Art Entrepreneur Thomas Solomon Shuns Tradition and Displays Artwork in a Space that Opens on an Alley Los Angeles Times.G.
-Luther Whitington (June 1990), Art + Auction.
+In 1988, Solomon started his own gallery in a two-car West Hollywood garage down an alley, called The Garage.
 He later moved to a larger industrial space on Fairfax Avenue in 1991, also in West Hollywood.
 During this time, he established a program that showcased emerging artists from Los Angeles, paired with well-known and internationally respected artists.
-This program led to the first solo exhibition of Jorge Pardo, which art critic Christopher Knight dubbed "among the more impressive debuts of recent memory."Suzanne Muchnic (April 1, 2001), Ascent of the Early Risers Los Angeles Times.
+This program led to the first solo exhibition of Jorge Pardo, which art critic Christopher Knight dubbed "among the more impressive debuts of recent memory."
 He also organized a solo show of work by Tim Burton (his first ever solo exhibition in a gallery) and brought early attention to Damien Hirst.

 Thomas Solomon Gallery

-Since 2004, Los Angeles’ Chinatown has been Solomon’s base of operations, starting with spaces at Rental Gallery, then at Cottage Home in a converted movie theater.
-His latest gallery, which opened in 2009, is located on Chinatown’s Bernard Street.
+Since 2004, Los Angeles’ Chinatown has been Solomon's base of operations, starting with spaces at Rental Gallery, then at Cottage Home in a converted movie theater.
+His latest gallery, which opened in 2009, is located on Chinatown's Bernard Street.